Installing the program#

 To avoid clashes between dependencies, we recommend to always use a virtual enviroment.

-Installing using conda#
+Installing on Unix-like systems using conda#

 Conda and the software packaged on the conda-forge channel provide build isolation and greatly simplify the installation of VeloxChem.